kss101/week_05_day_5_pda_homework/part_1_docs/testing_task_1.md

   total #ERROR: The variable "total" has not been declared properly as ot has no assigned start value. for card in cards:
     total += card.value # ERROR: should be self.card...
-    return "You have a total of" + total #ERROR: for formatting and readability, there should be a space after the "of" so that it reads "...total of " + total.
+    return "You have a total of" + total #ERROR, The "return" statement should not be included in the for loop! #ERROR you cant join a string and an int together using "+".

 ```